-Dr. Laffin from Cleveland Clinic suggests consuming four stalks or a cup of celery daily.
+Dr. Laffin from Cleveland Clinic suggests having four stalks or a cup of celery daily.
 You can also serve these as side dishes or veggies for your favorite recipes.

 Complete your heart-healthy veggies with delicious and nutritious carrots!
 Barnes Healthcare Services also suggest eating more carrots to reduce inflammation and reduce blood pressure levels.

-Carrots can also be great ingredients for your favorite healthy recipes.
+Carrots can also be great veggies for your favorite healthy recipes.
 Their sweet and earthy flavor will leave you craving more, not just for your appetite but for your heart too.

 Food to Avoid